Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Experiments

-Table II presents a detailed quantitative evaluation of our approach against several representative state-of-the-art methods on the EPIC-Kitchens-100 dataset.
+Table III presents a detailed quantitative evaluation of our approach against several representative state-of-the-art methods on the EPIC-Kitchens-100 dataset.
 The class-mean Top-5 recall metrics for Verb, Noun, and Action class are reported under different modality configurations.
-The table is structured into three distinct modality groups: RGB-only (rows 1–8), Two-Modality features (rows 9–13), and the fully multi-modal configuration (RGB+Optical Flow+Object, rows 14–18).

-\textbf{Single-Modality:} When using only RGB inputs, our method achieves a verb accuracy of 36.8\%, surpassing all previous methods, including MAT (32.7\%) and S-GEAR (32.7\%).
-In noun anticipation, our method obtains 39.2\%, closely approaching the state-of-the-art MAT (39.7\%) with only a marginal difference (-0.5\%).
-We think that this result stems from our method’s emphasis on modelling action dynamics, while its capability for fine-grained semantic understanding remains limited.
-Consequently, when only RGB features are supplied, SSM achieves strong verb-classification performance but lags behind on noun classification.
-Crucially, in overall action anticipation, our method sets a new benchmark with a performance of 19.9\%, exceeding all prior approaches such as MAT (18.8\%) and S-GEAR (19.6\%).
-These results clearly demonstrate our method's superior capability in modeling and leveraging RGB-only features for action anticipation.

-\textbf{Two-Modality:} When introducing additional modalities to the RGB input, significant improvements in performance are observed, as shown in the middle block of Table II.
-Our proposed model demonstrates outstanding results by combining RGB and optical flow features, attaining verb, noun, and action anticipation performances of 38.8\%, 42.1\%, and 21.4\%, respectively.
-These results represent clear advancements over the strongest multi-modal methods, such as MAT (RGB+OF: verb 35.0\%, noun 38.8\%, action 19.5\%) and S-GEAR-4B (RGB+Obj: action 19.9\%), underscoring our approach's effectiveness in capturing and fusing complementary multi-modal information.

-\textbf{Full Multi-Modality:} To further assess the upper-bound capability of our method, we combine all three modalities: RGB, Optical Flow, and Object features.
-As shown in the lower section of Table II, our approach achieves substantial gains, reaching 44.9\% in verb anticipation, 48.3\% in noun anticipation, and 24.9\% in overall action anticipation.
-This represents a notable performance improvement compared to the previous state-of-the-art UADT method (verb: 43.5\%, noun: 46.6\%, action: 23.0\%) under identical modality settings, further confirming our framework’s ability to capture and fuse comprehensive spatio-temporal cues effectively.
+Our method consistently outperforms prior work under all modality settings.
+With RGB only, we achieve 36.8\%/39.2\%/19.9\% (verb/noun/action), setting a new best on verb and action while remaining competitive on noun.
+With RGB+Optical Flow, performance further improves to 38.8\%/42.1\%/21.4\%, clearly surpassing two-modality baselines.
+Using RGB+OF+Obj, we reach 44.9\%/48.3\%/24.9\%, outperforming the previous state of the art methods, demonstrating effective learning of multimodality cues for action anticipation.